ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

-# Create a Local EVM Subnet
+# Create an EVM Subnet on Local

 To learn how to develope a subnet, the first step is to create a local subnet so that you can experience it freely without too much constraints.
 [Subnet-evm](https://github.com/ava-labs/subnet-evm) provides such a utility.